DominicOram/mx-bluesky-fork/docs/developer/hyperion/reference/readme.md

 ## Tracing

 Tracing information (the time taken to complete different steps of experiments) is collected by an [OpenTelemetry](https://opentelemetry.io/) tracer, and currently we export this information to a local Jaeger monitor (if available).
 To see the tracing output, run the [Jaeger all-in-one container](https://www.jaegertracing.io/docs/1.6/getting-started/), and go to the web interface at http://localhost:16686.

+# REST API (GDA Mode)

+When running in GDA mode, Hyperion offers the following API

 ## Starting a scan